vanepp/FritzingCheckPart/README.md

 Connector connector6terminal had a zero height, set to 10 Check the alignment of this pin in the svg!

-This message tells you the script has made a change that is going to have moved the x/y position of the connector (and depending on what the scaling in the svg is set to, perhaps made the height/width incorrect, as 10 isn't an appropiate value for all scale factors).
+This message tells you the script has moved the x/y position of the connector.
+Depending on the scale, height or width could become incorrect, as ten isn't appropriate for all scale factors.
 The warning message is no longer present as there is now this change notification instead.
-As a result you need to edit the svg and check that the terminal is 10 thou (or your preferred size, 10 thou is mine) and in the correct x/y position as expected by the part.
-The upside is that Inkscape will now select the terminal and move it if you move the entire terminal which it wouldn't before.
+As a result, you need to edit the SVG and check that the terminal is 10 thou (or your preferred size, 10 thou is mine) and in the correct x/y position as expected by the part.
+The upside is that Inkscape will now select the terminal and move it if you move the entire terminal, which it wouldn't before.

 #### Setting 3
 in file FritzingCheckPart.py

 IssueNameDupWarning = 'y'

-This value (enabled by default) if set to 'n' will supress the Warning 28: message which indictes the name field is not unique.
-While it should be unique according to the parts file format document, Fritzing doesn't appear to care and it seems to be only used for display in pin labels when hovered over.
+This value (enabled by default) if set to 'n' will suppress the Warning 28: a message which indicates the name field is not unique.
+While it should be unique according to the parts file format document, Fritzing doesn't appear to care, and it seems to be only used for display in pin labels when hovered over.
 It is fairly common to not be unique and thus clutters up the error message display.
 I usually set this to 'n'.